How to Grade Pokemon Cards

 For all of my other bulk submissions, I usually send it priority mail with USPS click and ship.
 I honestly don’t insure or require signature anymore.
 In all my box shipments, I’ve never had an issue (knock on wood) so I’ve just opted to save the money and take the risk.
 Only case were I will insure it and require signature is if the cards I’m submitting belong to others.

-The address to ship it to PSA will be in your instructions.
-The address varies based on the shipping carrier you are using.
-PSA offers discounted Fedex labels right through the website but I personally like using USPS.
+The shipping address will be in your instructions.
+The address may vary based on the shipping carrier you are using.
+Some grading companies offer discounted labels right through their website but I personally like using USPS.

-After putting your shipping label on the box, you will need to put one more label on the side of the package for the PSA order barcode.
-In your PSA submission packet, you’ll see the barcode to cut out that looks like this:
+After putting your shipping label on the box.
+Check your instructions from the grading company as some require a barcode label on the side of the package.
+In your submission packet, you’ll see the barcode to cut out that looks like this:

 Now go ship it!
 I either drive to the post office to get a receipt of drop-off or use Schedule a Pickup with USPS where they will stop by the house to pick the shipment up next day.